FAQ & Strategic Plan

 How is HSSA funded?

-HSSA's funds come entirely from Spokane County.
+HSSA's funds come entirely from Spokane County sales tax revenue that would otherwise go back to the State's General Fund.
 We take our responsibilities as stewards of these funds very seriously.

 What do you require of your grant recipients?